device42/device42-docs/docs/reports/device42-doql/db-viewer-schema.md

     }}
     />

-- **DOQL**: Device42 Object Query Language views provide full access to all the information discovered and stored in Device42.
-These raw views of our data are less structured than the DBB views.
-You can create custom queries and reports for any specific use case, whether building queries from scratch or just adding one or two more fields to a DBB-based report.
+- **DOQL**: Raw, less-structured views that provide full access to all the information discovered and stored in Device42.
+Use these views to create custom queries and reports for any use case, whether building queries from scratch or just adding one or two more fields to a DBB-based report.

     <ThemedImage
     alt="Data Dictionary DOQL view"